Skip to content

 The vertical white lines create a "Tokusa" pattern on the surface which is a traditional pattern that symbolizes the wish for growth and prosperity.

-The tumbler is designed narrower towards the bottom making it easy to hold and the smooth soft texture of porcelain has a comforting feel.
+The beer cup is designed narrower towards the bottom making it easy to hold and the smooth soft texture of porcelain has a comforting feel.
 It is perfect for serving cold tea or beer, especially during the warm weather.
 To enjoy the elegant hue of celadon, serve cold water or "Shochu (Japanese distilled spirits)" with ice.

 The current third generation, Takahiko Kawasoe, has a vision of "establishing Nabeshima culture" and began research and development of celadon from a different perspective from that of his grandfather.
 The kiln is working daily with the hope that the future of Nabeshima ware will be enriched 100 years from now.